dhwanidesai/ModEnzA/README.md

 # ModEnzA Protocol for generating accurate HMM profiles for Enzymes (EC nmumbers)

 ## Installation

+The scripts and modules in this protocol require BioPerl to be installed.
+YOu can get it from https://bioperl.org/

 The two Perl modules HMMmodE.pm and Hmm3.pm need to be placed in the folder where the scripts are being run

 Example: If you are planning to generate the profiles in a folder called ModEnzA-2018 and if your modules and scripts are in ~/Downloads/ModEnzA